777Vincent/ShiggyCord/README.md

 ## Credits :D

 ShiggyCord is brought to you by the one and only Shiggy lovers' community.
 Special thanks to Viggy, our beloved inspiration!
 (Oxygen not included, Viggy died) :(
---remember, to exit the program the ONLY CHOICE is to run `ctrl+alt+f`. you will not find shiggycord in tray, TM, or taskbar.
+--remember, to exit the program the run `ctrl+alt+f`, or find and remove shiggy from your task manager!